cyndis/qmlrs/README.md

-# qmlrs - A QtQuick interface for Rust
+# qmlrs - QtQuick bindings for Rust

 qmlrs allows the use of Qml/QtQuick code from Rust, specifically